GabriellJacinto/Hands-On-ML/README.md

 # Book: Hands-On Machine Learning with Scikit-Learn, Keras & TensorFlow

 Code Practice from the Kaggle and the Book Hands-On Machine Learning.
 I use Obsidian to write the notes.
+The flashcards are made by ChatGPT and reviewed using Obsidian's plugin "Spaced Repetition"

 <p align="center">
   <img src="./utils/book-cover.jpg" alt="Book Cover" width="300">